adgeli/The_Supply_Blockchain/source_code/Kovan_Test_Cases.md

 ## `Stage 1 Test`

-First test case is to simulate the completion of stage 1 and payment to the owmer of stage 1.
-Expected resutls is to have the contract advance to the next stage, payment of 1 Ethereum to stage 1 owners account and the contact balance to decrease by the stage 1 amount.
+First test case is to simulate the completion of stage 1 and payment to the owner of stage 1.
+Expected results is to have the contract advance to the next stage, payment of 1 Ethereum to stage 1 owners account and the contact balance to decrease by the stage 1 amount.

 Stage 1 Owners Opening Balance
 ![Stage1 Open Balance](screenshots/test_stg1_open_bal.JPG)